Superdad: Cast

+Music

+The film's score was written by Buddy Baker.
+The film features three original songs by Shane Tatum.
+"These Are the Best Times" was sung by Bobby Goldsboro and played during the film's opening credits.
+A group of altar servers reprises the song as Wendy (Kathleen Cody) processes into the church for her wedding during the film's final scene.
+"Los Angeles" was sung by the cast as Stanley (Bruno Kirby) drives the group of friends back to the McCready's home from the beach in his boss's ambulance.
+"When I'm Near You" plays on the radio at Wendy's birthday party in the McCready's home.

 Television

 The film appeared on an episode of The Wonderful World of Disney.

 Home media

-The film was released on the VHS and Betamax formats during the 1980s.
-It was released on DVD exclusively to members of the Disney Movie Club on June 1, 2008.
+This film was released by Walt Disney Home Video through VHS in September 1985.
+Superdad was also later released on DVD exclusively to members of the Disney Movie Club on June 1, 2008.

-It has also been released on the digital format.

 In other media

 A poster for Superdad can be seen in a subway car in the original 1974 version of the film Death Wish.

 Superdad was featured in the biographical film Auto Focus, with Bob Crane (Greg Kinnear) seeing his role as the leading man in this Disney film as a way to revive his career following the retirement of his hit series Hogan's Heroes.
 Footage of the film is shown where Crane is on water skis (Kinnear in a re-shoot of that scene), along with a voice-over of how Superdad sat on the shelves for a year before flopping at the box office.